-The buildup takes time, almost the whole of the first half and only becomes interesting towards the end.
-Perhaps a different approach in depiction, like a to-and-fro flash back or a stroke of Vantage-point analysis, would have been something.
-Rather, they go in sequence which limits the level that this could have achieved.
+The buildup takes time, almost the whole of the first half and only ends up becoming interesting towards the end.
+Perhaps a different approach in depiction, like a to-and-fro flash back or a stroke of Vantage-point analysis, would have worked better.
+Rather, they go in sequence which limits the story and stops it from going to a level that this could have achieved.

 Madras café revolves around the Assassination of Rajiv Gandhi, LTF (as LTTE has been named)’s agenda on tamil liberation, how an Intelligence failure may result into becoming a game changer and the life and times of a Soldier-turned Raw agent to bind it all.

-But the real catch out of Madras café is Nargis Fakhri, playing the role of an international war journalist named Jaya, and having to only speak in English with a British accent which she is familiar with, makes her not do the mistakes that she was part of in Rockstar.
+However, the real catch out of Madras café is Nargis Fakhri, playing the role of an international war journalist named Jaya, and having to only speak in English with a British accent which she is familiar with, makes her repeat the mistakes that she was part of in Rockstar.
 This is actually her re-launch.
 She not only makes the character her own, but makes it meaningful.

 Other notable characters include Siddharth basu as Robin Dutt (RAW Cheif ), Prakash Belawadi (Playing the role of Bala) and Rashi Khanna (Playing the role of John’s wife Rubi), who leave a mark with their performances.